 I called him Pop.
-He was strong-willed, bullish, hard-working but also very charismatic and well liked.
-The bullish trait he seemed to have inherited from his Australian mother Annie rather than his Japanese father Shojiro, who he said was a polite, softly spoken man.
+He was strong-willed, bullish, hard-working, but also very charismatic and well liked.
+The bullish trait he seemed to have inherited from his Australian mother Annie rather than his Japanese father Shojiro, who Pop said was a polite, softly spoken man.

 Pop and I had three things in common: our interest in our family history, travelling, and blackberry as our favourite flavour of jam!

-During my university days, I would regularly visit my grandparents’ modest, family home near Parramatta in Sydney where my mother and her siblings grew up.
-We’d chat at the kitchen table sitting on retro, purple swivel chairs while my grandmother (Nan) fussed around.
+During my university days, I would regularly visit my grandparents’ modest, family home near Parramatta where my mother and her siblings grew up.
+We’d chat at the kitchen table sitting on retro, purple swivel chairs while my Nan fussed around.

 I wish I could tell you, about all the generous people helping me.
 I wish I could tell you, I now understand how hard it was for you and your family in Australia during WWII and post-war.
 I wish I had that insight before you died.
 There is so much I want to ask you.

 I know this is why you left all your research to me.
 You knew I would continue to explore our history and treat all this knowledge with care.
 So here I go, trying to tell your story as best as I can.

 Shojiro Omaye, Pop’s father – from sugar plantations to laundries

 Shojiro Omaye was born in Kainan, Wakayama in 1880.
 When he was 22 years old, he boarded the Kumano Maru at Yokohama with 76 other Japanese workers bound for Townsville, Australia.
 He was contracted to the Drysdale Brothers to work on the Pioneer Plantation sugar cane field for four years.

 I read that the conditions for the Japanese on the cane fields were quite good.
 However, this does not explain why my great-grandfather Shojiro absconded from the plantation only a few months in, along with someone called Josaburo.